Kong/docs.konghq.com/app/_src/gateway/upgrade/dual-cluster.md

 9. When there are no more issues, decommission the old cluster X to complete the upgrade.

-Write updates to Kong can now be performed, though we suggest you keep monitoring metrics for a while.
+Write updates to {{site.base_gateway}} can now be performed, though we suggest you keep monitoring metrics for a while.